Where can I study in between classes?

 How can I stay up to date on what is happening on campus?

-Commuter Services sends a monthly e-Newsletter to your USF email address.
+Commuter & Off Campus Services sends a monthly e-Newsletter to student’s USF email addresses.